OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/mobile-samba-server.md

 This project will walk through how to set up an external storage device, configure a Samba server on the Omega, and how to access it from other operating systems.

+#### Sample Configuration files

+The Onion [`samba-server-config` GitHub repository](https://github.com/OnionIoT/samba-server-config) contains reference configuration files in case you need to troubleshoot your setup.

 ### Ingredients